vladimirkozhaev/ProLogLearning/README_RU_EN.md

-# Prolog Learning Extension - Расширение для обучения LLM моделей
+# Prolog Learning - Tool for training LLM models

-## 📋 Обзор / Overview
+## Overview / Overview

-Prolog Learning Extension - это расширение для VSCode/Windsurf, которое предоставляет удобный интерфейс для тестирования и обучения LLM моделей на Prolog коде.
+Prolog Learning is a comprehensive tool for testing and training LLM models on Prolog code.
+It provides scripts and utilities for fine-tuning language models to understand and generate Prolog code.

-Prolog Learning Extension is a VSCode/Windsurf extension that provides a convenient interface for testing and training LLM models on Prolog code.
+Prolog Learning - this is a comprehensive tool for testing and training LLM models on Prolog code.
+It provides scripts and utilities for fine-tuning language models to understand and generate Prolog code.

 ---